seekasra/wizzer/README.md

 import wizzer
 ```

 2. have your questions (configuration parameters) ready. accepted formats are arrays, dictionaries or a single string.
+You can also pass the questions to "convert module" to get back a ready to use dictionary.

     - Here we have an array forexample: